 - Universal Studios Florida, Islands of Adventure and Volcano Bay water park have resumed normal operations.

-Disney Cruise Line will adjust or cancel sailings as necessary;
+Disney Cruise Line will adjust Caribbean Ports of Call as necessary.

 Disney World Hurricane Tips: